Rosanna Pansino: Other activities

-Pansino began her business ventures in August 2017, releasing a baking line in collaboration with cooking company Wilton.
-The set ranges from cooking tools and products intended more for the use of beginners, with the items including measurements and guides on each.
+Pansino began her business ventures in August 2017, releasing a baking line in collaboration with the bakeware company Wilton.
+The line consisted of cooking tools and products primarily intended for use by beginners, with items including color coding and line gauges.
 It was released to a number of retailers, including Walmart and Michael's.
 In 2018, she released new items to further extend her line.
-She began hosting in 2019, making an appearance as a guest judge on Netflix original competitive-baking show Nailed It!.
+In 2022, she also collaborated with iDesign to create a kitchen and home organization line distributed by The Container Store, consisting of various items including mixing bowls, turntables, and storage containers.
+She began hosting in 2019, making an appearance as a guest judge on the Netflix original competitive baking show Nailed It!.
 In 2020, she appeared on YouTuber Lauren Riihimaki's show Craftopia.
-In 2021, Pansino hosted the HBO Max series Baketopia where contestants compete in a bake-off to win up to $10,000; her hosting work on the show has received praise and she has also executive-produced several episodes.

-In November 2024, Pansino started her own podcast series called the "Rodiculous Podcast", where she has chill interviews and conversations with celebrities and fellow YouTubers, a lot of them being her friends.
-The Rodiculous Podcast can be streamed on YouTube, Spotify, Apple Music, and Amazon Prime Music.
-New episodes are uploaded every Saturday on both the Rodiculous Podcast channel as well as the main Rosanna Pansino channel.
+In 2021, Pansino hosted the HBO Max series Baketopia where contestants competed in a bake-off to win up to $10,000; her hosting work on the show received praise and she also executive produced several episodes.
+In November 2024, Pansino started her own podcast series called the "Rodiculous Podcast", where she has interviews and conversations with celebrities and fellow YouTubers, with a lot of them being her friends.

 Personal life

 Pansino currently resides in Los Angeles, where she films all her YouTube videos.
-She has struggled with severe dyslexia, as well as ADHD.
-In 2018, Pansino announced her relationship with sports commentator Mike Lamond, better known as Husky.
+In 2018, Pansino announced her already years-long relationship with e-sports commentator Mike Lamond, better known as Husky.

 On December 17, 2019, Pansino announced throughout her social media outlets that her father, who appeared in several of her videos, had died as a result of leukemia, which he had been fighting for six years.

+On August 13, 2026, Pansino announced via Instagram stories that she is single.
+She made allegations against her ex-boyfriend, claiming that she experienced "abusive and coercive control" from him and that a domestic violence restraining order had been partially granted.